[From Johnson's Guide, 1850]

 Was his wife happy in her tears !

 Daniel Tear died December 9th, 1787, aged 110 years."
-There is also a large rudely hewn stone, styled in the register and on the tomb adjoining "the great broad stone," under which are interred the remains of six clergymen of the name of Cosnahan, four of whom were successively Vicars of this parish, who, it appears, from an entry in the Parochial Register, directed in their wills that they should be so buried.
+There is also a large rudely hewn stone, styled in the register and on the tomb adjoining to the great broad stone," under which are interred the remains of six clergymen of the name of Cosnahan, four of whom were successively Vicars of this parish, who, it appears, from an entry in the Parochial Register, directed in their wills that they should be so buried.

 The Principal gentlemen's seats are Mount Murray, the seat of the late Colonel Murray ; Seafield, the seat of Captain Bacon, whose mother presented a very handsome set of sacramental plate to the Church of St. Anne, in the year 1831.